-Fill your belly at these Japanese buffet restaurants
+Fill your belly at these Japanese buffets

-If someone told me I could pick only one cuisine to stick to for the rest of my life, I’d definitely go with Japanese cuisine in a heartbeat.
+If someone told me I could pick only one cuisine to stick to for the rest of my life, I’d go with Japanese cuisine in a heartbeat.
 I love how their dishes seem so simple, but are so delicious.
 The variety offered also means I’ll never get sick of it.
 Even sushi itself comes in a wide variety, with maki, nigiri and uramaki being the most commonly known.
-Because of my love for Japanese fare and especially sushi, I’ve come up with a list of Japanese buffet restaurants that serve up a stellar assortment of sushi and more Japanese dishes.
+Because of my love for Japanese fare and especially sushi, I’ve come up with a list of Japanese buffets that serve up a stellar assortment of sushi and more Japanese dishes.

 1. Yakiniku Ohji